gaikwadabhishek/Real-Time-Face-Mask-Detection/README.md

 4. MatPlotLib- `pip install matplotlib`
 5. TensorFlow- `pip install tensorflow`

+Download the CNN model from given link and chnage the value of variable 'saved_model_path' in predict.py to the absolute path of the downloaded file.

 ### Train
 Code realted to loading model, preprocessing, architecture is in `milestone3.ipynb`